tpg/attache/README.md

 Firstly, your project MUST be stored in a Git repository.
 It doesn't really matter which one, as long as you can clone the project onto your server using a private key.

-You will also need to make some changes to the webserver you're using.
-Again, it doesn't matter which server you're running as long as you can set it up to serve a symbolic link.
+You will also need to make some changes to the web server you're using.
+Again, it doesn't matter which one you're running as long as you can set it up to serve a symbolic link.

-At the root of your project, install a new Attaché config file by using typing the following:
+At the root of your project, install a new Attaché config file by using the `attache init` command.

 ```
 attache init
 ```

 This will create a new `.attache.json` file in your project.
 Attaché can usually figure out the URL of your Git remote and will automatically insert it into the config file for you.
-The file should look something like this:
+The default config looks like this:

 ```json
 {